addtheletters/space/README.md

 A space game / engine / thing.
 Will likely include gravity, collisions, and other stuff.

 Missiles aren't working.
 Issues with constructors or something?
+-Make all components have constructor with (themselves)arg and -add a clone() method

 Wiki has mechanics info: https://github.com/addtheletters/space/wiki